MGuo-Lab/oodx/README.md

   alt="A sumo"
   width=150>

-# SUMOMO: Surrogate modelling and optimisation modelling
+## sumomo: surrogate modelling and optimisation
-SUMOMO is a Python package for surrogate modelling and optimisation modelling.
+sumomo is a Python package for surrogate modelling and *Pyomo* formulations.
+Surrogate models include Gaussian processes and neural networks for regression and classification. sumomo enables an entire surrogate modelling workflow followed by abstracted *Pyomo* formulations to be incorporated into larger optimisation problems.

-## Neural networks
-Neural networks are implemented using *PyTorch*.

-## Gaussian processes
-Gaussian process regression models are implemented using `GaussianProcessRegressor` from *scikit-learn* whilst Gaussian process classification is implemented using *NumPy*.

-## Pyomo formulations
-Each surrogate model formulations is coded as a *Pyomo* Block.

-## Application programming interface
-The surrogate modelling with neural networks and Gaussian processes, as well as the *Pyomo* formulations are made available in a single `api` object.

 ## Example
 ```python